Golden Route Japan

 Daiso Park Japanese Garden

 A Japanese style garden where has gross area 26,000 square meters.
-Sakai was flourished as a base of foreign trade in middle ages.
+Sakai was flourished as a base of foreign trade in the middle ages.
 A skill of a garden which is a source of a Japanese style garden is said to have originated when a variety of technique and culture came in.
 The garden in Daisen park has been used in creating a garden technique of a traditional Japanese style garden.
 Gather the forest old, go to the round style garden pattern.

 The museum display sells cutlery and offers visitors a chance to view all the manufacturing processes performed by professional craftsmen, including smithing, forging, and sharpening.
 Visitors can learn to sharpen the cutlery themselves on Saturdays and Sundays.